-This school recognises that children sometimes display abusive behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
+This school recognises that children sometimes display harmful behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
 Such abuse will not be tolerated or passed off as "banter" or "part of growing up".
-This abuse could for example include sexual violence and sexual harassment, upskirting, initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence experienced by both boys and girls.
-There are separate school and local authority/or Safeguarding Children Partnership guidelines and/or policies to address these concerns including the student Behaviour Policy, Anti-bullying Policy, E-safety Policy and "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance).
-Where specific risks are identified, a risk assessment will be undertaken in order to ensure the safety of all staff and students and to offer appropriate support.
+This abuse could for example include sexual violence and sexual harassment, "upskirting", initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence experienced by both boys and girls.
+However, peer on peer abuse is more likely to be perpetrated by boys on girls.
+There are a number of school and local authority/or Safeguarding Children Partnership guidelines and/or policies to address these concerns including the student Behaviour Policy, Anti-bullying Policy, E-safety, "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) and the DfE guidance "Sexual violence and sexual harassment between children in schools and colleges" Where an incident has occurred or specific risks are identified, a formal risk assessment will be undertaken in order to minimise the risk of further harm and to ensure the safety of all staff and students.
+Appropriate support will be offered to both the alleged victim and the child or young person accused and a referral to any relevant outside agency will be made e.g. Police/Social Care.
+Procedures are detailed in the linked school policies mentioned above.